 -

-You access My DOR Government Account (MyDORGov) from the Governments landing page of the Wisconsin Department of Revenue's (DOR) website:
+Governments page of the Wisconsin Department of Revenue's (DOR) website

 - The first time you enter the system, you must complete an email authorization